yunielrc/vedv/README.md

 By default the images are private, only you can see them.

-To share your image with all users, you need to share the it with the group `public`.
+To make your image public, you need to share it with the group `public`.

 - Open your browser and go to <https://registry.vedv.dev/apps/files/?dir=/00-user-images>